Ansible quickstart

 default: 'Fascinating String of Words'

-To use windmill resources as types you can use the following type definition:
+To use Windmill resources as types you can use the following type definition:

 extra_vars: